rohitdwivedula/Django-Blog-App/README.md

 * '/' or the Home Page: Displays a list of blogposts on the server.
 * '/post/<integer: id>': displays the blog post which has primary key = id.
 * '/about','/privacy-policy': two static pages
 * '/contact': a contact form that takes user feedback and saves it in the database as well as sending an email to the user using GMail API.

+# Further Improvements

+* Add option to take db backups and save on DropBox